isc-projects/kea/doc/sphinx/arm/security.rst

   packets in an invalid order) and more.
 - The Kea development team uses many tools that perform automatic code quality checks, such as danger, as well as internally developed sanity checkers.
-- The Kea team uses the following static code analyzers: Coverity Scan, shellcheck, and danger.
+- The Kea team uses the following static code analyzers: Coverity Scan, cppcheck, clang-static-analyzer, shellcheck, flawfinder, semgrep and danger.
-- The Kea team uses the following dynamic code analyzers: Valgrind and Thread Sanitizer (TSAN).
+- The Kea team uses the following dynamic code analyzers: Valgrind, Thread Sanitizer (TSAN), Address Sanitizer (ASAN), Undefined Behavior Sanitizer (UBSAN).

 Fuzz Testing
 ------------